neondatabase/website/content/docs/guides/branch-restore.md

 ![branch restore to timestamp](/docs/guides/branch_restore_timestamp.png)

-All databases on your selected branch are instantly updated with the data and schema from the chosen point in time.
-From the **Branches** page, you can now see the backup branch created from this restore point.
+All databases on the selected branch are instantly updated with the data and schema from the chosen point in time.
+From the **Branches** page, you can now see a backup branch was created with the state of the branch at the restore point in time.

 ![branch restore backup branch](/docs/guides/branch_restore_backup_file.png)